kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Kill the Shyrack Alpha**
 - The Shyrack Alpha is in the Tomb of Tulak Hord on Korriban.

-**Kill the Trandoshan Smugglers**
-- These appear in Suvam Tam's shop after you obtain all five Star Maps and visit his shop at least three times.
-You must kill all seven Trandoshans to fulfill this task, but you do not need to talk to Suvam afterwards.

 **Kill the Whimpering Locker**
 - This is done through a conversation with the person inside the locker near the Envirosuit in Hrakert Station.